-If youve never seen anything like it, Amsterdams Red Light District is an extreme shock.
+If you’ve never seen anything like it, Amsterdam’s Red Light District can be an extreme shock.
 What kind of shock depends you and your upbringing.
-Seeing women behind glass, wearing less clothing than on most topless beaches, dancing to music you cant hear, beckoning and inciting passersby, or just looking bored, under black light, red lights, night lights, or daylight, will send just about anyone for a loop.
-Theres lots of this: the Red Light District is not a small neighborhood.
+Seeing women behind glass, wearing less clothing than on most topless beaches, dancing to music you can’t hear, beckoning and inciting passersby, or just looking bored, under black light, red lights, night lights, or daylight, will send just about anyone for a loop.
+There’s lots of this: the Red Light District is not a small neighborhood.

 A friend of mine says one of the traditional ways of getting these images is to take them from a boat on a canal.
-Picture taking is much less noticeable this way, and the security personnel cant get at the equipment.
-On one of my subsequent visits to Amsterdam, I started showing these pictures to my friend while seated at an outdoor café.
-He made some approving comments, and some people at surrounding tables glanced over and started doing the same Until three or four pictures had gone by, and they realized what the photographs were about, they fell in to a stunned silence.
+Picture taking is much less noticeable this way, and the “security” personnel can’t get at the equipment.
+On one of my subsequent visits to Amsterdam, I started showing these pictures to my friend while sitting at an outdoor café.
+He made some approving comments, and some people at surrounding tables glanced over and started doing the same… Until three or four pictures had gone by, and they realized what the photographs were about, they fell in to a stunned silence.